 Contributing factors for higher rates of CVD in rural and remote communities are the result of many compounding issues:

-- Health behaviours: including smoking, high blood cholesterol and blood pressure, diabetes, physical inactivity, overweight, depression and social isolation.
+- Including smoking, high blood cholesterol and blood pressure, diabetes, physical inactivity, overweight, depression and social isolation.

 How Cardiovascular disease develops